zio/zio/docs/datatypes/contextual/zlayer.md

 // initialized: zio.examples.InmemoryCache@26d79027
 ```

-### An Example of Path Through Dependencies
+### An Example of Pass-through Dependencies

 Notice that in the previous examples, both `UserRepo` and `DocuemntRepo` have some [hidden dependencies](#hidden-versus-passed-through-dependencies), such as `Cache`, `Database`, and `BlobStorage`.
 So these hidden dependencies are no longer expressed in the type signature of the `layers`.
 From the perspective of a caller, `layers` just outputs a `UserRepo` and `DocuemntRepo` and requires no inputs.
 The caller does not need to be concerned with the internal implementation details of how the `UserRepo` and `DocuemntRepo` are constructed.

 An upstream dependency that is used by many other services can be "passed-through" and included in a layer's output.
 This can be done with the `>+>` operator, which provides the output of one layer to another layer, returning a new layer that outputs the services of _both_.

-The following example shows how to path through all dependencies to the final layer:
+The following example shows how to passthrough all dependencies to the final layer:

 ```scala mdoc:compile-only